hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `full_path_match` -
   (Optional)
-  For satifying the matchRule condition, the path of the request must exactly match the value specified in fullPathMatch after removing any query parameters and anchor that may be part of the original URL.
+  For satisfying the matchRule condition, the path of the request must exactly match the value specified in fullPathMatch after removing any query parameters and anchor that may be part of the original URL.
 FullPathMatch must be between 1 and 1024 characters.
 Only one of prefixMatch, fullPathMatch or regexMatch must